Brittney Griner court appearance ends without a verdict -- another hearing is scheduled for Friday

 WNBA star Brittney Griner's hearing in a court outside Moscow ended Thursday without a verdict, and a fourth hearing in her trial was scheduled for Friday morning, a US official familiar with the matter said.

+She is expected to appear in court at 10 a.m.
+(3 a.m.
+ET), the official said.

-Griner appeared a week after pleading guilty to drug charges.
+Griner was back in court Thursday, a week after pleading guilty to drug charges.
 The US State Department has said she is being wrongfully detained.

-Details of Thursday's hearing were not immediately available, but her legal team was expected to request leniency as she faces a sentence of up to 10 years in prison.
-Her defense was also expected to present character witnesses, the US official said.
+A former teammate along with the director of UMMC Ekaterinburg, the team for which Griner played in western Russia during the WNBA offseason, testified at the hearing.
+"Brittney has always been a good teammate, which is why my role here is to support her and be there for her," team captain Evgeniya Belyakova said after the hearing.

+Belyakova, a past captain of the Russian national team, added, "We miss her and her energy so much.
+I was very glad to see her.
+I hope the process ends soon and ends well."

 The two-time US Olympics basketball gold medalist was arrested February 17 at a Moscow airport, a week before Russia invaded Ukraine.
 Russian authorities claimed she had cannabis oil in her luggage and accused her of smuggling significant amounts of a narcotic substance.